i-lateral/silverstripe-users/docs/en/Usage.md

 You can add new fields to the registration form using provided extension hooks.

+### Password Security

+This module allows enforcement of password security on registration.
+By default it required a password between 6 & 16 characters in length, but this can be changed and you can also enforce strong passwords.
+To do this, you can add this to your `config.yml`:

+    Users:
+      password_min_length: 8
+      password_max_length: 20
+      password_require_strong: true

 ## Account Management

 You can access the account managment controller via the URL: